GuiPimenta-Dev/lambda-forge-docs/docs/home/page5.md

 Create a new Lambda function that leverages your custom layer by running:

 ```
-forge function custom --method "GET" --description "A function that uses my_custom_layer" --belongs "layers" --endpoint "/layers/custom" --public
+forge function custom --method "GET" --description "A function that uses my_custom_layer" --belongs-to "layers" --endpoint "/layers/custom" --public
 ```

-The `--belongs` flag indicates to Forge that this function is part of a group of related functions, organizing them together in the same directory.
+The `--belongs-to` flag indicates to Forge that this function is part of a group of related functions, organizing them together in the same directory.
 It also specifies the API Gateway endpoint path with the `--endpoint` flag.

 ```
 functions